sachin-vish91/GNN-VS/README.md

 `train.sh`: This is an example SLURM script for training the D-MPNN model.
 To use this script, set up a JSON file based on the best set of hyperparameters provided in the examples `Config.json`.
 Additionally, specify the path to the input file, the column name for the target variable, and the output directory.

-`prediction.sh`: his example SLURM script is for making predictions using the trained D-MPNN model.
+`prediction.sh`: This example SLURM script is for making predictions using the trained D-MPNN model.
 For predictions on random and dissimilar molecules, provide the input file, the checkpoint path of the trained model, and the output directory.